General Microstructure Factor Analysis of Diffusion MRI in Gray-Matter Predicts Cognitive Scores: Results

+We find statistically significant relationships between the $f_\text{iso}$ GMF and ReadEng and PicVocab, and between the $f_\text{icvf}$ GMF and Flanker; see Fig. \ref{fig:fitted-lines}.
+FDR-corrected $p$-values and $r$ coefficients are also displayed in Fig.~\ref{fig:fitted-lines}.
+Correlations between each of the GMFs and all other cognitive scores are nonsignificant.
 We study the structure of the significant trends observed by performing the following posthoc tests targeting trends across cortical regions.
-Firstly, we study the trends between cognitive scores significantly correlated with the GMFs and mean microstructure estimates for each cortical region.
-We additionally investigate the presence of trends that fail to be captured by the GMFs by, for each significant cognitive score and microstructure parameter, performing multiple regression over all regions with the inclusion of the GMF as a covariate.
-Results are reported in the following section.
+We first examine associations between the significantly correlated cognitive scores and mean microstructure estimates for each cortical region.
+Then, we investigate the presence of trends that fail to be captured by the GMFs by, for each significant cognitive score and microstructure parameter, performing multiple regression over all regions with the inclusion of the GMF as a covariate.